carbon-language/carbon-lang/docs/design/expressions/README.md

     expressionEnd["x;"]

     memberAccess --> parens & braces & unqualifiedName
+    negation --> memberAccess
+    %% Use a longer arrow here to put `not` next to `and` and `or`. not -----> memberAccess
-    as & not --> memberAccess
+    multiplication & modulo & as --> negation
+    addition --> multiplication
-    comparison --> as
+    comparison --> modulo & addition & as
     and & or --> comparison & not
     if & expressionEnd --> and & or
 ```